 Good Signals

-In contrast, phrases like “I enjoy learning new things” or “Tell me more about that theory” signify intellectual stimulation and a shared love for knowledge, which the Type 5 finds appealing.
+In contrast, phrases like “I enjoy learning new things” or “Tell me more about that theory” signify intellectual stimulation and a shared love for knowledge, which Type 5 finds appealing.

 More on type 5